JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/modules.md

 ## Modules

 Modules allow users to specify which data from the module is visible outside of the module.
 In the section [Scope of variables](@ref Scope-of-variables), we briefly mentioned that modules in Julia introduce a new global scope.
 In other words, modules in Julia are separate variable workspaces that provide three key features.
-They all help to prevent unexpected name clashes:
+They all help to prevent unexpected name clashes.

 - They define top-level definitions (global variables) without worrying about name conflicts.
 - They control the visibility of variables/functions/types outside of the module via exporting.
 - They control the visibility of variables/functions/types from other modules via importing.

 The following example defines the module `Points`.
 We create it with the `module` keyword and load the `LinearAlgebra` package by the `using` keyword.
 Then we use the `export` keyword to export the `Point` type and the `distance` function.
-Then we write the actual content of the module.
+Finally, we write the actual content of the module.

 ```@example modules
 module Points